youngboy/engine-docs/source/schema-history.md

       - checkout

       - run: npm install
-      - run: npm i -g apollo
+      - run: npm install --global apollo

       # npm start will start a server running at http://localhost:4000/graphql
       # this is the default for apollo-server 2.0